Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist Treatment of Maximum Likelihood Estimate

-In both FMML and FGML the auxiliary measurements are not generated at the subgeneration stage.
-As indicated above, the subgeneration of the main measurements in both methods and fitting in FMML is performed with the assumed distribution of nuisance parameters.
-The fitting in FGML is performed with really observed auxiliary measurements.
+In both SSP--FMML and SSP--FGML the auxiliary measurements are not generated at the subgeneration stage.
 The question is whether one could obtain a method with better characteristics which uses the ``subgenerated'' auxiliary measurements.
-No such method was found, but for the sake of completeness some not too bad methods are described below.
+First of all, we can simply add the generation of the auxiliary measurements at the subgeneration stage into SSP--FMML and SSP--FGML and keep everything else the same.
+Then, Equation (\ref{FML_form_0.3}) is converted into